 Financial market participant adverse sustainability impacts statement

-From the date on which principal adverse impacts of investment decisions on sustainability factors are first considered and thereafter by 30 June each year, financial market participants shall publish the information referred to in paragraphs 1(a), 3 and 4 of Article 4 of Regulation (EU) 2019/2088, this Article and Articles 5 to 12 of this Regulation on their websites in a separate section titled, ‘Adverse sustainability impacts statement’ located in the same part of the website as the section referred to in Article 33.
+From the date on which principal adverse impacts of investment decisions on sustainability factors are first considered and thereafter by 30 June each year, financial market participants shall publish the information referred to in paragraphs 1(a), 3 and 4 of Article 4 of Regulation (EU) 2019/2088, this Article and Articles 5 to 12 of this Regulation on their websites in a separate section titled, ‘Adverse sustainability impacts statement’ located in the same part of the website as the section referred to in Article 33 of this Regulation.

 The adverse sustainability impacts statement shall be published in the format set out in Table 1 of Annex I. It shall be in the order and made up of the following sections titled: